2025 Aschaffenburg stabbing attack: Aftermath

 In August 2025, a 29-year-old policeman who had previously arrested Omarzai for an assault was charged with obstruction of justice.
 The prosecution alleged that he had failed his duties as the leading officer by not initiating criminal proceedings against Omarzai, who had been detained for injuring his girlfriend with a knife in August 2024.
 The officer's defence partially attributed his decision to the girlfriend's intoxication and a language barrier, also noting that by the next day, the woman had declined to press charges against Omarzai out of forgiveness.
-On 28 October 2025, the officer was sentenced to five months imprisonment, suspended to a three-year probation, as well as a €3,000 fine to be paid to a charity.
+On 28 October 2025, the officer was sentenced to five months imprisonment, suspended to a three-year probation, as well as a €3,000 fine to be paid to a charity for victims of crimes.